-When the SISO phase comprises a SISO feedback procedure as shown in Figure 98, the initiator shall send a BRP frame to the responder with the TXSS-FBCK-REQ field set to 1, the SNR Requestedsubfieldwithin the FBCK-REQ field set to 1, the Sector ID Order Requested field within the FBCK-REQ field set to 1, the Channel Measurement Requested subfield within the FBCK-REQ field set to 0, the SNR Present subfield within the FBCK-TYPE field set to 1, the Sector ID Order Present subfield within the FBCK-TYPE field set to 1, the Channel Measurement Present subfield within the FBCK-TYPE field set to 0, the Tap Delay Present subfield within the FBCK-TYPE field set to 0, the Link Type subfield within the FBCK-TYPE field set to 1,the EDMG Extension Flag field set to 1 and the EDMG Channel Measurement Present field set to 1.
+When the SISO phase comprises a SISO feedback procedure, the initiator shall send a BRP frame to the responder.
+The DMG Beam Refinement element (see 9.4.2.130) included in the BRP frame shall have the TXSS-FBCK-REQ, EDMG Extension Flag and EDMG Channel Measurement Present fields set to 1, the SNR Requested and Sector ID Order Requested subfields within the FBCK-REQ field set to 1, the remaining subfields within the FBCK-REQ field set to 0, and the SNR Present, Sector ID Order Present, Channel Measurement Present, Tap Delay Present and Link Type subfields within the FBCK-TYPE field set to 1, 1, 0, 0 and 1, respectively.

 The last responder TXSS may have been performed using DMG Beacon frames, SSW frames, Short SSW packets or EDMG BRP-TX packets.
 If the last responder TXSS was performed using DMG Beacon or SSW frames, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates the sector IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
 If the last responder TXSS was performed using Short SSW packets, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicates the CDOWNs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
 If the last responder TXSS was performed using EDMG BRP-TX packets, the EDMG Sector ID Order subfield in the EDMG Channel Measurement Feedback element indicate AWV feedback IDs, TX antennas and RX antennas of all or a subset of sectors that were received in the last responder TXSS.
 The BRP CDOWN subfield in the EDMG Channel Measurement Feedback element indicates the BRP CODWNs of the BRP packets in which these sectors were received.
 The SNR subfield in the Channel Measurement Feedback element indicates the SNRs with which these sectors were received.
-The BRP frame shall contain feedback information for more than one sector per TX antenna that were received in the last responder TXSS.
+If the number of sectors for a pair of TX and RX DMG antennas that were received in the last responder TXSS is larger than 16, the BRP frame shall contain feedback for at least 16 received sectors for the pair of TX and RX DMG antennas.
+Otherwise the BRP frame shall contain feedback for all the received sectors for the pair of TX and RX DMG antennas.